cabforum/servercert/docs/BR.md

 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.

-The CA SHALL confirm that prior to issuance, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate as follows:

-1. When the FQDN is not an Onion Domain Name, the CA SHALL validate the FQDN using at least one of the methods listed below; and
+The CA MUST follow this process when choosing the Authorization Domain Name "ADN" for validation of each applied-for FQDN or Wildcard Domain Name:

+1. Choose a validation method.
+If the applied-for FQDN or Wildcard Domain Name is a Wildcard Domain Name, the CA MUST choose a validation method that allows wildcard issuance.
+If the applied-for FQDN or Wildcard Domain Name is an Onion Domain Name, the CA MUST choose a validation method that allows Onion Domain Name issuance.
+2. Initialize `A` to the applied-for FQDN or Wildcard Domain Name.
+3. Remove "\*." from the left-most portion of `A`, if present.
+4. Optionally, if the validation method allows CNAME lookups when choosing the ADN, replace `A` with the result of a DNS CNAME lookup of `A`.
+5. Initialize `B` to the Base Domain Name of `A`.
+6. Optionally, if the validation method allows pruning domain labels when choosing the ADN, prune `N` Domain Labels from `A`, from left to right.
+The CA MUST choose a positive value of N such that `B` is either a suffix of or equal to the resulting `A`.
+7. Use `A` as the ADN for this validation.

-2. When the FQDN is an Onion Domain Name, the CA SHALL validate the FQDN in accordance with Appendix B.
+When the FQDN or Wildcard Domain Name is an Onion Domain Name, the CA SHALL validate it in accordance with Appendix B.

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.

-Effective March 15th, 2026: DNSSEC validation back to the IANA DNSSEC root trust anchor MUST be performed on all DNS queries associated with the validation of domain authorization or control by the Primary Network Perspective.
+Effective March 15th, 2026: DNSSEC validation back to the IANA DNSSEC root trust anchor MUST be performed on all DNS queries associated with the validation of domain authorization or control by the Primary Network Perspective, including CNAME lookups performed while choosing the ADN.
 The DNS resolver used for all DNS queries associated with the validation of domain authorization or control by the Primary Network Perspective MUST:

 * perform DNSSEC validation using the algorithm defined in [RFC 4035 Section 5](https://datatracker.ietf.org/doc/html/rfc4035#section-5); and
 * support NSEC3 as defined in [RFC 5155](https://datatracker.ietf.org/doc/html/rfc5155); and